2018-19 Budget year-end update

 Net income

-1. Board Reserves – This is the minimum reserve holdings established by the board for the specified purposes.
-The Board reserves are currently funded at required levels.
+1. Board Reserves – This is the minimum reserve holdings established by the Board for the specified purposes.
+The Board reserves are fully funded at required levels.

-2. AMA Contingency Reserve – This is the reserve available to fund key activities that are cyclical or one-time in nature.
-A sizable draw from the contingency reserve was planned to deliver on the essential elements identified by the Board.
-With strong membership retention and judicious use of resources during negotiations, the draw from reserves was far lower than budgeted and the reserve value has been preserved.
+2. Contingency Reserve – This is the reserve available to fund key activities that are cyclical or one-time in nature.
+A sizable draw from the contingency reserve was planned for 2022/23 in the original budget to support negotiations.
+However, prudent planning during the challenges with government and positive investment returns this year, will leaving the contingency in a healthy position at the end of the year.